decred/dcrstakepool/README.md

   Installation instructions can be found here: http://golang.org/doc/install.
   It is recommended to add `$GOPATH/bin` to your `PATH` at this point.

-- **Glide**
+- **Dep**

-  Glide is used to manage project dependencies and provide reproducible builds.
+  Dep is used to manage project dependencies and provide reproducible builds.
   To install:

-  `go get -u github.com/Masterminds/glide`
+  `go get -u github.com/golang/dep/cmd/dep`

-Unfortunately, the use of `glide` prevents a handy tool such as `go get` from automatically downloading, building, and installing the source in a single command.
-Instead, the latest project and dependency sources must be first obtained manually with `git` and `glide`, and then `go` is used to build and install the project.
+Unfortunately, the use of `dep` prevents a handy tool such as `go get` from automatically downloading, building, and installing the source in a single command.
+Instead, the latest project and dependency sources must be first obtained manually with `git` and `dep`, and then `go` is used to build and install the project.

 - Run the following command to obtain the dcrstakepool code and all dependencies: